Take the Steps to Certification

 (ISC)² has developed several creative methods to help you achieve the knowledge necessary to obtain an (ISC)² certification.

-- (ISC)² Official Self Assessment - (ISC)² has introduced studISCope, an actual simulation of the exam situation you will face for certification. studISCope serves as an indispensable analytical study tool and personalized study planner.
+- (ISC)² Official Self Assessment - (ISC)²'s self assessment tool, studISCope, is an actual simulation of the exam situation you will face for certification. studISCope serves as an indispensable analytical study tool and personalized study planner.

 - (ISC)² Official Textbooks - Written by a team of subject matter experts, (ISC)² official textbooks are the most updated publications reflecting the latest in information security knowledge.